JayIke/rpi-webcam-gadget/README.md

 4. Cables - Micro-USB Power and Micro-USB 2.0 Data

 ## Sequence Diagram
-More like a block diagram, but who cares
+More like a block diagram
 ```mermaid
 sequenceDiagram
 box Blue Hardware (Peripherals)